Here’s a boatload of wisdom pulled from a then eleven-year-old. I wrote this then and find it applies today as much as it did then. Maybe more.

 “I think there will be a lot of people who agree with you,” I say.

 Then she says something I can’t imagine any other young girl saying.
-It’s the same feeling I get if I watch Chopped Kids on TV.
+It’s the same feeling I get when I see Chopped Kids on TV.
 Who are these kids who sprinkle foie gras bits over an arugula salad with raspberry dressing?
 Weird.
 When I was their age, I spent my time drawing pictures of stegosaurs and pterodactyls and wondering how I could work up the spine to call Patti on Friday.

 So, M says, “I think we should be talking more about the election at the dinner table.”